cedricwalter/cedricwalter.github.io/content/posts/leaving.md

   - InternetCulture
   - DigitalVulnerability
 ---
 {{< notice note>}}waltercedric.com was created in 1997 and went through many technological mutations (static HTML, JAVA applet, Javascript, Mambo cms, Joomla cms, Wordpress cms, Jekyll and finally Hugo).
-Up to 1,5 millions visitors per month at it popularity peak.
-Today 17 May 2025 is the last day of my personal blog.{{< /notice >}}
+Up to 1,5 millions visitors per month at it popularity peak. {{< /notice >}}

 The internet once celebrated the personal blog as a digital sanctuary — a place to share thoughts, experiences, and ideas with a global audience.
 But the landscape has shifted dramatically.
 In the age of AI, the personal blog is no longer the quaint creative outlet it once was.
 It’s now a double-edged sword.
 Here's why you might want to think twice before baring your life online.